 - Cytokinins are also involved in promoting chloroplast maturation.

-Gibberellins are the most abundantly found hormone in plants.
+The plant hormone Gibberellin is the most abundant hormone in plants.
 There are more than 70 gibberellins isolated.
-They are GA1, GA2, GA3 and so on.
+They are GA1, GA2, GA3.. and so on.
 The GA3 Gibberellic acid is the most widely studied plant growth regulators.

 - Gibberellins help in controlling the elongation of the stem in young shoots.